-Students who are enrolled full-time earn a guaranteed income stipend of up to $6,000 per year, and also have access to child care scholarships, emergency cash assistance, a peer community, advising, tutoring, and other vital services.
+Students who are enrolled full-time earn a cash transfer or stipend of up to $6,000 per year, and also have access to child care scholarships, emergency cash assistance, a peer community, advising, tutoring, and other vital services.

 The Parenting Students Project is one of several 2-Gen (2-Generation) programs run by United Way as part of our collective impact work to fight poverty, serving parents and children simultaneously to promote better financial outcomes for both generations.

 Deja was one of the first students to participate in the program.

 “This program has been extremely helpful for my family and I,” Deja said.
 “It allows me to focus all of my attention on nursing school and make sure I stay on track and graduate.”

 Deja spends around 20 to 30 hours outside of school on her studies.
 Rather than having to work a part-time job on the side, her monthly stipend from the program allows her to spend her free time with her kids.